Board of Regents Profiles

 Ronald G. Evens, M.D.

-Dr. Ronald G. Evens is currently professor of Radiology and professor of Medical Economics at Washington University in St. Louis, Mo.
+Dr. Ronald G. Evens is the current Chair of the Board of Regents.
+He is a professor of Radiology and professor of Medical Economics at Washington University in St. Louis, Mo.
 He spent his post-graduate training in radiology and nuclear medicine and served as a research associate at the National Institutes of Health.
 At the age of 31 he was named Head of the Department of Radiology at Washington University School of Medicine and in 1972 was named to the first endowed Chair in Radiology as the Elizabeth Mallinckrodt Professor.
 The Institute became known as a world leader in academic medicine and is currently responsible for 900,000 radiologic examinations annually.

 Dr. Evens has also served as President of St. Louis Children’s Hospital, President of Barnes-Jewish Hospital, and Chief Finance Officer of Washington University, all in St. Louis, Mo.